KatyaMatya21/KatyaMatya21/README.md

 ## Hey!
 I'm Kate 👋

 I'm OCD kind of front-end developer with over 10 years of experience in the field.
-I love to create and optimise web sites, code seo-friendly and pixel perfect pages, do responsive layouts and produce maintenable code.
+I love to create and optimise web sites, code seo-friendly and pixel perfect pages, do responsive layouts and produce maintainable code.
 I love to pay attention to ALL the details :D

 ### tech stack